latest nhpb_banner 1__compressed2

 • It is similar to other benefits in that a local PHA near you will offer free vouchers that can be applied towards monthly rental expenses on an affordable home or apartment.
 Other Section 202 services will help seniors with paying for their basic needs and living expenses.
 Online applications are available, including to get on the waiting list.
 Find details on senior housing from section 202.

 • The funds are limited though and the application process is stringent.
 The HUD section 8 housing choice voucher program will generally not pay for a tenants security deposit, but as noted this can vary by state and funding levels.
-There are financial assistance programs that may be able to help a section 8 recipient pay any security deposits or first months rent being charged to them.
 The rules of the funds may also help them turn on their utility service as well.
 Find how to apply for section 8 security deposit help.

 They will offer information on low income, rent subsidized apartments currently available to rent to details on how to get applications for Section 8 Housing Choice Voucher near you or online.
 The PHA or agency that you apply to near you will collect information on family income, composition, residency, age and total household assets.
 A staff member can show a family how to apply either online or offline for a Housing Choice Voucher